vimes666/lmm-slidez/README.md

 ### Syntax
     lmm-slidez [-h] [-r] [-v] [-d duration] [-i input-folder] [-o output-file]

-        -d seconds          How long each image will be displayed.
+        -d duration         The duration that each image is displayed in seconds.
+                            The default is 300.
         -h                  Show syntax.
         -i input-folder     Specifies the location name where the images are located.
                             Default is /usr/share/backgrounds.